stereopickle/Tanzanian_water_pump_classificationn/README.md

 ## Target: Water Point Status Group

-Our target variable consists of three classes that are heavily imbalanced as seen above.
+Our target variable is the status of each water points.
+It consists of three classes (functional, not functional, needs repair) that are heavily imbalanced as seen above.

 ## Predictors
 Here we outline a few predictors that were included in our model.